legend4137/SmartMoney/README.md

     #### 4. Setting Up the `.env` File

     1. Create a `.env` file in the **server** folder of your project.
-    2. Add the following environment variables to the `.env` file:
+    2. Add the JSON file that you downloaded earlier and the following environment variables to the `.env` file:

         ```bash
         FIREBASE_PRIVATE_KEY=path/to/your/firebase/private/key.json